tamunoWoks/database_systems/README.md

 #### Data Mining:
 The field of *data mining* combines knowledge-discovery techniques invented by artificial intelligence researchers and statistical analysts with efficient implementation techniques that enable them to be used on extremely large databases.

+### Purpose of Database Systems
+To understand the purpose of database systems, consider part of a university organization that, among other data, keeps information about all instructors, students, departments, and course offerings.
+One way to keep the information on a computer is to store it in operating-system files.
+To allow users to manipulate the information, the system has a number of application programs that manipulate the files, including programs to:
+- Add new students, instructors, and courses.
+- Register students for courses and generate class rosters.
+- Assign grades to students, compute grade point averages (GPA), and generate transcripts.